UIManager

 Drag Threshold

 This is the distance the input device must be dragged before it will no longer be considered a "tap".
 For instance, if the user places their finger on a button and then drags beyond the Drag Threshold, then when they lift their finger again, it will not be considered a "tap" which triggers the button.
 This is particularly important for scrollable lists of buttons.
+NOTE: For MOUSE and TOUCHPAD pointer types, this is the distance in pixels.
+For the RAY pointer type, this value is interpreted as world units. |

 Ray Drag Threshold